Lenapewiattuck

 The description “a work of art” when it comes to an album has become trite and cliché.
 But what it really means in the case of Bud Tristano and Kazzrie Jaxen’s album “Lenapewiattuck: The River of The Lenape” is that the duo paint a musical picture of a powerful natural resource which also has deep historic significance as well as a steady source of inspiration for them personally.
 Known to us today as the Delaware River that borders New York State and Pennsylvania, a “walk to, and sometimes a dip into” the River of the Lanape inspired each track of this recording.

 Right from the first track, “Prophecy of the Fourth Crow,” one can tell that the duo is ready, musically, for anything, as long as it is in direct service to conveying the vision of the inspiration of the mighty River.
-One can tell that both Tristano, the guitarist, and Jaxen, the pianist, both have a wide variety of influences (which they site as everything from Charlie Parker & Lenny Tristano to Bartok & Stravinsky to Hendix and Van Halen), and that they have ‘chops,’ but the spontaneously-composed pieces are never showcases of their individual talents so much as a fulfillment of the afore-mentioned vision.
+One can tell that both Tristano, the guitarist, and Jaxen, the pianist, both have a wide variety of influences (which they site as everything from Charlie Parker & Lennie Tristano to Bartok & Stravinsky to Hendrix and Van Halen), and that they have ‘chops,’ but the spontaneously-composed pieces are never showcases of their individual talents so much as a fulfillment of the afore-mentioned vision.

 The music on “Lenapewiattuck” is often abstract, but there are also times when the tonality is relatively consonant, and these moments are unpredictable and happen organically.
 This shows that the duo holds no pretention about playing “out.”
 It would have been unlikely that they could achieve such organic spontaneity that the River itself likely offers if they were harboring some kind of hidden musical agenda.